Rosetown, Saskatchewan: Sports

 The Rosetown Red Wings of the Sask Valley Hockey League play out of SaskCan Centre.
 They were formerly part of Allan Cup Hockey West.

 Transportation

 The first transportation was provided by a Red River Cart Trail called Old Bone Trail as well as the historic Swift Current-Battleford Trail.
 The town grew in 1910 once the Canadian National Railway track reached Rosetown.

-Rosetown Airport (TC LID: CJX4) is located near Rosetown.
+Rosetown Airport (TC LID: CJX4) is near Rosetown.
 Both Highway 7 and Highway 4 serve vehicular traffic to and from Rosetown.